espinoco/.emacs.d/README.md

 ## This is an Emacs under OS X configuration

-I install Emacs from homebrew with:
+I install Emacs with homebrew:

 `brew install emacs --cocoa --with-gnutls`